sirnuke/soup-kitchen-love/documentation/design.md

 * Determines whether a pawn can interact with a tile.
 * Children track additional state, as necessary.
 * Virtual functions for converting to/from string data.
+* Draw the base tile image using pretranslated coordinates.
+* Draws local UI elements using pretranslated coordinates and local state.